Low-maintenance dogs require occasional bathing and brushing.

 These cute dogs were initially bred in Germany to hunt badgers, and their distinctive body shape helps them dig into underground burrows.

-This makes them an ideal choice for busy pet owners who don’t have the time or energy for extensive grooming sessions.
+This makes them ideal for busy pet owners who lack the time or energy for extensive grooming sessions.

 Dachshunds don’t shed excessively.
 While all dogs shed to some extent, Dachshunds shed minimally compared to other breeds.